Sicily: Languages

-Today, in Sicily, most people are bilingual and speak both Italian and Sicilian, a Romance language distinct from Italian.
-Some Sicilian words are loanwords from Greek, Catalan, Norman, French, Arabic, Spanish and other languages.
+Sicily is mostly bilingual, with most people speaking both Italian and Sicilian.
+Sicilian is a Romance language, closely related to Italian but distinct from it, with vocabulary influenced by Greek, Catalan, Norman, French, Arabic, Spanish and other languages.
+Today, however, the use of Sicilian is limited to informal and family contexts, and is often replaced by a regional variety of Italian (known as regional Italian of Sicily).
 Varieties related to Sicilian are also spoken in Calabria and Salento.
-Nowadays, the use of Sicilian is limited to informal contexts (mostly in family) and in a majority of cases it is replaced by the so-called regional Italian of Sicily, a variety of Italian that is influenced by Sicilian.
 Sicilian had a significant influence on the Maltese language.